crisqian/cristinaBlog/about/index.md

 ---
 &nbsp;

-Used to work on human language, now work on programming language

-Master in Computer Science, Master in English - Chiense Translation and Intepreting

-Live in Seattle
+### Who I am
 Best vintage of 1991

-Enjoy food and love cooking

-Married

-> 有一段时间我们仰卧河底，
-> 在另一个角度看时光流淌。
-> 你将所有的远方称为河流。
+Used to work on human language, now work on computer language

+### Where I am
+Seattle, USA

+### Education

+Master in Computer Science, Seattle University

+Master in English - Chiense Translation and Intepreting, University of Surrey

+### Knowledge and Background

+### Interest
+trail, cooking